will23JD/First-Project/README.md

 ### Navigation

 * At the top of the page is the group name in the left corner that links back to the home page.
-* On the right there are the other navigation link; Home which links to the index.html page, Info which scrolls down to the infrmation section on the home page, Routes which takes you to the routes.html page and Get In Touch which takes you to the GetInTouch.html page.
+* On the right there are the other navigation links Home which links to the index.html page, Info which scrolls down to the infrmation section on the home page, Routes which takes you to the routes.html page and Get In Touch which takes you to the GetInTouch.html page.
-* The navigation is set out in a clear and familiar way so user can easly navigate the page as soon as they get to it.
+* The navigation is set out in a clear and familiar way so the user can easly navigate the page as soon as they get to it.
 * The logo is style in the same simple clean font as the other h1 and h2 elements with a green color the contrast with the back ground.
 The navigation links are in the same font color as the body element.

 ![Navigation bar](assets/images/nav.png)

 ### Lading page image

-* Hero image includes a photograph of 2 people riding there bike on a trial.
+* Hero image includes a photograph of 2 people riding there bike on a trail.
-* This intoduces the user to Retro Bikes and lets them know what its about.
+* This intoduces the user to Retro Bikes and lets them know what it's about.

 ![Hero image](assets/images/RmHero.png)

 ### Welcome to Retro Bikes and Hear From The Riders

-* This section gives the user brief introduction into Retro Bikes and whats it's about
+* This section gives the user brief introduction into Retro Bikes and whats it's all about
-* The hear from the riders section lets the user hear from people that are in the group about what they like about it and why they go.
+* The 'hear from the riders section' lets the user hear from people that are in the group about what they like about it and why they go.

 ![Welcome And Hear from the rider](assets/images/welcome.png)

 ### Information and Safety

 * Here the user can find information regarding the rides like time and location.
-* In the section the user can see the requirements and safety that needs to be taken in to account when riding in the group.
+* In the section the user can see the requirements and safety that needs to be taken into account when riding in the group.

 ![Information and Requirements and Safety](assets/images/infosafety.png)